rapid7/insightconnect-plugins/plugins/sentinelone/help.md

 ## Troubleshooting

-To convert `threat` into an array use Type Converter Plugin
+To convert `threat` into an array use Type Converter Plugin For the Trigger settings, only set the Resolved field to False if solely resolved threats should be retrieved (i.e. setting to False will not include unresolved threats)

 # Version History

-* 8.1.0 - Added New actions: Fetch file for agent ID and Run remote script
+* 8.1.0 - Added New actions: Fetch file for agent ID and Run remote script.
+Updated description for Trigger resolved field
 * 8.0.1 - Search Agents: Remove duplicate results when Case Sensitive is false
 * 8.0.0 - Connection: Added Service user (API only user type) authentication | Removed Basic Authentication
 * 7.1.0 - Update for Blacklist action: Fix for unblocked action | Update for Quarantine action: unification of the output data when action fails | Add troubleshooting information about use Type Converter | Mark as Benign action: update description